jeffkaufman/trycontra/README.md

 If you're making a pull request, the process is:

 1. Update `dances.json` with your change.
-The structure of each record is: `[url, city, weekdays, annual frequency, gender free?, active?],`

-   For example: `["http://www.bidadance.org/", "Cambridge MA", "Sundays", 21, "GF", true],`

-   Note that annual frequencies are just guesses, and currently many of them are too high because of dances resuming with fewer annual events than before the pandemic.
+   Note that annual frequencies are just guesses based on looking at the website.

 2. Run `./lookup_locs.py` to update `dances_locs.json` with your
    changes and pull in latitude and longitude.